 Raleigh Real Estate Attorneys Manage Inverse Condemnation Actions

-DEDICATED REPRESENTATION FOR LANDOWNERS AND MUNICIPALITIES THROUGHOUT NORTH CAROLINA
+DEDICATED REPRESENTATION FOR LANDOWNERS, COMMERCIAL TENANTS AND LENDERS THROUGHOUT NORTH CAROLINA

 Eminent domain is the government’s power to take privately owned real estate for public use by condemning the property and paying the owner fair market value.
 But what happens when the government stops short of actually taking the property and simply diminishes the property’s value to the owner?
 The process of inverse condemnation is available to landowners who have lost the benefit of their property due to a government action or a breach of the government’s duty.
 Since 1983, Howard, Stallings, From, Atkins, Angell & Davis, P.A. has protected the constitutional rights of property owners in Raleigh and the surrounding areas.
 If government activity has negatively affected your property, we can help you recoup your losses through inverse condemnation.
 Our firm has represented commercial and residential landlords and real estate developers in controversies valued at many millions of dollars.
 We are prepared to help you get the relief you deserve.